thalytacf/microservice-design-challenge/design/kubernetes.en.md

 ## 4. Future Improvements

 - Use `Secrets` for sensitive environment variables like database passwords.
-- Add `Liveness` and `Readiness` probes to improve resilience and orchestration.
-- Integrate with an **Ingress Controller** to expose the service externally via a domain.
 - Monitor metrics with Prometheus + Grafana or similar tools.

 ---